50 Facts and New Features you need to know about Windows 8

 So here are the first 50 things which you should know about Windows 8:

-1. Windows 8 has a specially designed touch based interface that is easy to use on touch based devices.
+1. Windows 8 has a specially designed touch-based interface that is easy to use on touch-based devices.

-3. The all-new start screen is intended for Windows 8 which comprises of applications in live tiles form,.
+3. The all-new start screen is intended for Windows 8 which comprises applications in live tiles form,.
 These let you use your favorite applications in a single tap or click.

-4. Using Windows 8 PC, power can be saved like any other mobile device and delivers a high battery power holding time.
+4. Using a Windows 8 PC, power can be saved like any other mobile device and delivers a high battery power holding time.

 6. No other Tablet has drive encryption feature till now; Windows 8 is the first to drive encryption feature for a tablet.